maldonado91/School-District-Analysis/README.md

 # School-District-Analysis

 ### 1. Overview of School District Analysis:
 #### We previously summarized school and students data but later discovered we might have a case of academic dishonestly.
-We are going to replace some of the data with NaN values.
-In this particular case we are focused on 9th grade data from Thomas High School.
+We are going to replace some of the data with NaN values and re run the analysis.
+In this particular case we are focused on 9th grade data from Thomas High School and that information will be removed.

 ### 2. School District Analysis Results:
 * How is the district summary affected?